dcaughey/Coding-Challenege/README.md

 site01,MR24,Q2ED-CKGM-MP6V,Old MR24

 Dependancies:
-The script expects a file named vars.py to be present in the working directory and this file contains the API-Key or token which provides access to the the Meraki dashboard organization.
-This token "should NOT" shared outside of your organization because bad things could happen if a hacker got a hold of this key.
+The script expects a file named vars.py to be present in the working directory and this file contains the API-Key or token and Org-Id which provides access to the the Meraki dashboard organization.
+This information "should NOT" shared outside of your organization because bad things could happen if a hacker got a hold of this key.
 I've posted the file in this repository but have removed my token information for security reasons!

 Execution:
-This python script was written for pyton 2.7, to run the script place the .cvs file and the vars.py files into a sub-directory structure that is known to python and type "python Merakiproj2.py"
+This python script was written for pyton 2.7, to run the script place the .cvs file and the vars.py files into a sub-directory structure that is known to python and type "python Meraki-Inv.py"

+Output:
+The script will output progress messages as it works it's way thru the process and indicate the number of devices processed at conculsion!

+Test-Programs dcaughey1$ python Meraki-Inv.py

+Adding the device 'MX60' with serial# 'Q2BN-6FFY-D5X9' and named 'Old MX60' in network 'site01' Successfully added New network 'site01' to Organization
+    Add/Claim Device Serial# 'Q2BN-6FFY-D5X9' to site/network 'site01'
+    Updated Device with local name 'Old MX60' and device name 'MX60' in notes fields

+Adding the device 'MR24' with serial# 'Q2ED-CKGM-MP6V' and named 'Old MR24' in network 'site01' Network 'site01' exists adding device
+    Add/Claim Device Serial# 'Q2ED-CKGM-MP6V' to site/network 'site01'
+    Updated Device with local name 'Old MR24' and device name 'MR24' in notes fields

+Script completed successfully, Processed 2 devices